Python 3: Deep Dive (Part 4 - OOP)

-Since 2011 I have been focused on Python almost exclusively, mainly in REST API development and data management and analysis.
+Since 2011 I have been focused on Python almost exclusively, mainly in REST API development and data engineering.

 I have spent a lot of time and effort learning and gaining an in-depth understanding of Python and writing idiomatic Python, and I'd like to share that with you.

 I'm definitely a Python enthusiast for many reasons, and I'd like to share that passion with you too!